Public-Domain-Laboratories/Operating_System/Operating_System/System_Tools/Directory_Tree_Generator/Generate_Folder_Tree.md

 Directory tree structure overview

+The directory tree structure is a visual representation that helps users understand the organization of files and directories within a file system, making it easier to navigate and manage the file hierarchy.

 Directory Tree
 A tool to generate or draw an interactive version of ASCII or UTF output:
 * Include links to the folders and files.